dmarks2/liferay-plugin-intellij/documentation/xml_files.md

 For workflow definition files the XML tags `<script>` and `<template>` are examined.
-If the corresponding `<script-language>` or `<template-language>` is present and a proper language is defined the languge is injected into the tags above.
+If the corresponding `<script-language>` or `<template-language>` is present and a proper language is defined the language is injected into the tags above.

 So if the `<script-language>` defines that *groovy* is being used in `<script>` you can use code completion, syntax checking and other language features inside the `<script>`-Tag.